 We have been told that more details are on the way.
 We will let you know as soon as we hear more about it.

 Latest posts by Adam Frick (see all)

-- Get to know why millions watch eSports in this League of Legends Documentary - September 15, 2014
+- League of Legends documentary tells why millions watch eSports - September 15, 2014

 - Dragon Age Inquisition Gameplay Trailer – Gamescom 2014 - August 28, 2014